-The wall mounted systems offer a number of benefits over the ground mounted system or even the roof-top ones.
+The wall-mounted systems offer several benefits over the ground-mounted system or even the roof-top ones.

 Here are the two major ones: